sysgears/grain-theme-clean-blog/content/blog/posts/2017-04-03-sample-post.markdown

 ## The Final Frontier

-There can be no thought of finishing for ‘aiming for the stars.’
+There can be no thought of finishing for 'aiming for the stars.'
 Both figuratively and literally, it is a task to occupy the generations.
 And no matter how much progress one makes, there is always the thrill of just beginning.

-There can be no thought of finishing for ‘aiming for the stars.’
+There can be no thought of finishing for 'aiming for the stars.'
 Both figuratively and literally, it is a task to occupy the generations.
 And no matter how much progress one makes, there is always the thrill of just beginning.